Samuel-Cavada/Azure-VM-Build/README.md

 >
 ### ✅ Step 4: [Disk Tab]

-> _In the Disk tab, you can configure the storage options for your Azure Virtual Machine._
+> _In the Disk tab, configure the storage options for your Azure Virtual Machine._

 - **[L]** Select the desired OS disk size.